 Malaria has been and still is the cause of much human morbidity and mortality.
 Although malaria has been eradicated in most temperate zones, it continues to be endemic throughout much of the tropics and subtropics.
 Malaria is caused by parasites from the genus Plasmodium, which are spread to people through the bite of infected mosquitoes of the Anopheles species.

-Four different species of Plasmodium parasites cause most malaria in humans: Plasmodium vivax, Plasmodium falciparum, Plasmodium ovale, and Plasmodium malariae, with some species causing more severe symptoms than others.
+Four different species of Plasmodium parasites cause most malaria in humans: Plasmodium vivax, Plasmodium falciparum, Plasmodium ovale, and Plasmodium malaria, with some species causing more severe symptoms than others.

 When bitten by an infected mosquito, the bite will seem like any other mosquito bite.
 However, once in a human’s bloodstream, the parasite lodges in the liver, burrowing into cells where it feasts and multiplies.
 After a week or two, the plasmodia burst out—around 40,000 replications for each parasite that enters the body.
 Next, they target red blood cells, this time repeatedly, until there are billions of parasites in circulation.
 If the cycle of spreading isn’t checked, the body starts to fail.
 With so many oxygen-carrying red cells being destroyed there are too few left to sustain vital organs.
 Those most vulnerable are young children, who have yet to develop any resistance to the disease, and pregnant women who have reduced immunity.